w3f/research/docs/polkadot/networking/3-avail-valid.md

 A2: Constrain the use of shared OS resources, so the protocol does not interfere with other programs running at the same site.

-A3: Performance degrades reasonably under load or imperfect network conditions.
+A3: Expected work load should be as balanced as possible under ideal conditions, and degrade reasonably under imperfect conditions e.g. network congestion.
+For example, every sender should send approximately (C-1) pieces, rather than some senders sending twice as many as others.

 A4: TODO: Protocols should not be easily spammable, or the spammers should be easily identifiable and punishable.